Which of the following organelles are found in plant cells but no... | Channels for Pearson+

 1

-Begin by identifying the unique features of plant cells compared to animal cells.
-Plant cells have certain organelles that are not present in animal cells.
+Understand the unique functions of plant cells compared to animal cells.
+Plant cells have specific organelles that support their role in photosynthesis and structural support.

-Understand that chloroplasts are organelles responsible for photosynthesis, a process unique to plants and some algae.
-Animal cells do not perform photosynthesis and thus do not have chloroplasts.
+Identify the organelles listed in the problem: Chloroplasts, Lysosomes, Mitochondria, and Centrioles.

-Recognize that mitochondria and ribosomes are found in both plant and animal cells.
-Mitochondria are involved in energy production, while ribosomes are involved in protein synthesis.
+Recall that chloroplasts are the organelles responsible for photosynthesis, a process unique to plants and some algae, allowing them to convert light energy into chemical energy.

-Note that the nucleus is a common organelle found in both plant and animal cells, serving as the control center of the cell where genetic material is stored.
+Recognize that lysosomes, mitochondria, and centrioles are found in animal cells.
+Mitochondria are involved in energy production, lysosomes in digestion and waste removal, and centrioles in cell division.

-Conclude that chloroplasts are the organelles found in plant cells but not in animal cells, as they are essential for converting light energy into chemical energy through photosynthesis.
+Conclude that chloroplasts are the organelles found in plant cells but not in animal cells, as they are essential for photosynthesis, which does not occur in animal cells.

 Watch next